18 AIP Coffee Recipes That Will Make You Want To Ditch Regular Coffee For Good

 Ingredients: dates, turmeric, coconut milk or another milk of your choice, cinnamon, ginger, black pepper (omit), ice.

 Golden milk has been used as a nutritious drink for many years and it has many health benefits, but sometimes we need to change things up a bit.
 So here is a coffee free, dairy free and vegan-friendly drink that has all the health benefits but with a smooth flavor and wonderful golden color.
-To activate the curcumin in turmeric it can be useful to add in some black pepper, but if you are AIP this can be omitted.
+To increase absorption of the turmeric it can be useful to add in some black pepper, but if you are AIP this can be omitted.

 – Heal Me in the Kitchen